What is Server Disk Space in Web Hosting?

 If you exceed capacity, each web host may react differently.
 Some may temporarily disable your web hosting account, while others will suspend your website.
 It depends on the policy in the Terms of Service (ToS) document your web host provides.

 In case you are running low on hosting disk space – here are some quick tips to optimize your used server storage.

 Unused theme files, plugins, hacks: if you're not going to use them in the future, get rid of them.
 Lighten your database by deleting all spam comments, spam users, broken links, old drafts and WordPress post revisions.

-They eat up web disk and don't contribute to your website health.
-Download your old emails that you want to keep and trash the remainder.
+They eat up web disks and don't contribute to your website's health.
+Download the old emails that you want to keep and trash the remainder.